inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 - `config` - This folder contains configuration for the database and web servers.
 - `config.ru` - This is the main file for Inferno's web server process.
-- `data` - This folder includes the database and Redis snapshots.
+- `data` - This folder includes the database, Redis snapshots, and IG files for the FHIR validator.
+The contents of this folder are created automatically and should not be edited.
 - `docker-compose.yml` - This file coordinates and runs all of the services Inferno needs.
 - `docker-compose.background.yml` - This file coordinates and runs the background